Dead Man Walking (opera): Delayed Metropolitan Opera production

-A production staged by Ivo van Hove was supposed to be presented at the Metropolitan Opera during the 2020-21 season, but was postponed following the cancellation of the entire season due to COVID-19.
-The Metropolitan Opera opened its 2023-2024 season with this staging in September.
+A production staged by Ivo van Hove was supposed to be presented at the Metropolitan Opera during the 2020–21 season, but was postponed following the cancellation of the entire season due to COVID-19.
+The Metropolitan Opera opened its 2023–2024 season with this staging in September.
 It was broadcast live on WQXR, 105.9-FM in NY on Saturday, January 20th, 2024 at 1 PM as part of the Metropolitan Opera's "Live from the Met" series.

 2025: San Francisco and London

 In 2025, the San Francisco Opera staged a 25th anniversary production featuring Jamie Barton as Sister Helen, Ryan McKinny as Joseph de Rocher, and Sister Helen role originator Susan Graham as Mrs. De Rocher.
 Patrick Summers, who conducted the world premiere in 2000, served as conductor.

-The opera received its first full UK staging in 2025 at the London Coliseum, in a co-production by English National Opera, Opera North and Finnish National Opera.
+The opera received its first full UK staging in 2025 at the London Coliseum in a co-production by English National Opera, Opera North and Finnish National Opera.
+The production won the Olivier Award for Best New Opera Production.